 Since then, recycling has increased slightly, but there is still a lot of waste going to the landfill that could be recycled instead.
 Now that recycling is more accessible to St. Louisans, the next step to decreasing our landfill waste is educating our community about recycling.

 So, in July 2015 Brightside St. Louis, in partnership with the City of St. Louis, formed a new outreach and education team called Saint Louis City Recycles.
-The new team, under the direction of Brightside, is helping to reach former Mayor Francis G. Slay’s Sustainability Action Agenda goal of doubling residential recycling by 2018.
+The new team, under the direction of Brightside, is helping to reach former Mayor Francis G. Slay’s Sustainability Action Agenda goal of doubling residential recycling.

 For over 30 years, Brightside and the City have partnered on cleaning and greening initiatives to make St. Louis more livable.
 Saint Louis City Recycles is expanding on those initiatives and has developed a plan to educate St. Louisans about recycling and is providing tools and motivation to keep more valuable resources out of the landfill.